CONTENTS

 come to Canada with credentials to help them navigate that.

-navigators within the Ministry of Immigration and Career Training to help
+within the Ministry of Immigration and Career Training to help provide that

-provide that support to them so that they can find a path to utilizing their
+support to them so that they can find a path to utilizing their credentials to

-credentials to help grow our economy and support individuals who are here now
+help grow our economy and support individuals who are here now and will be

-and will be coming in the future.
-And I’ll pass it over to Drew to break that
+coming in the future.
+And I’ll pass it over to Drew to break that down maybe a

 Drew Wilby: